DK Havenergi

-UPDATED: Denmark and the other Baltic Sea countries commit to an ambition to sevenfold the amount of electricity from offshore wind in the Baltic Sea by 2030.
-This is evident from a statement "The Marienborg Declaration", which will be presented on Tuesday at Marienborg, Prime Minister Mette Frederiksen's (S) official residence.
+UPDATED: Denmark and the other Baltic Sea countries are committing to an ambition of sevenfold increasing the amount of electricity from offshore wind in the Baltic Sea by 2030.
+This is stated in a declaration "The Marienborg Declaration", which will be presented on Tuesday at Marienborg, Prime Minister Mette Frederiksen's (S) official residence.

 - We share a great potential for offshore wind.
 As long as we are dependent on fossil fuels, we are vulnerable, says Mette Frederiksen at the press conference.

-The green power, which thus comes from offshore wind, should eventually make the countries in the region around the Baltic Sea independent of Russian gas.
-At the same time, it must have a positive effect on the climate.
+The green electricity, which comes from offshore wind, will eventually make the countries in the region around the Baltic Sea independent of Russian gas.
+At the same time, it should have a positive effect on the climate.

-- As countries located on the Baltic Sea, we are ready in the energy field to respond to Russia's aggression, according to the statement.
+- As countries bordering the Baltic Sea, we are ready to respond to Russia's aggression in the energy sector, the declaration states.

-- We are determined to strengthen our cooperation on energy and our resilience, which can support our efforts to phase out our dependence on Russian fossil fuels as quickly as possible, while at the same time contributing to climate neutrality in the EU, says there.
+- We are determined to strengthen our cooperation on energy and our resilience, which can support our efforts to phase out our dependence on Russian fossil fuels as quickly as possible, while contributing to climate neutrality in the EU, it says.

 Agree on potential

-The countries have agreed that the capacity of offshore wind must be increased sevenfold from the current level of 2.8 GW in the Baltic Sea to at least 19.6 GW in 2030.
-The Baltic Sea countries also acknowledge in the declaration that the potential for so-called offshore wind in the Baltic Sea is up to 93 GW in 2050.
-The EU Commission has previously assessed this.
+The countries have agreed that the capacity of offshore wind must increase sevenfold from the current level of 2.8 GW in the Baltic Sea to at least 19.6 GW by 2030.
+The Baltic Sea countries also acknowledge in the declaration that the potential for so-called offshore wind in the Baltic Sea is up to 93 GW by 2050.
+The EU Commission has previously assessed.

-The President of the EU Commission, Ursula von der Leyen, emphasizes at the press conference that Russia has had the price of gas skyrocket extremely high after the Western countries have introduced sanctions against the Russians.
+The President of the European Commission, Ursula von der Leyen, emphasizes at the press conference that Russia has driven up the price of gas extremely high after Western countries have imposed sanctions against the Russians.

-- Putin's attempt to blackmail us with fossil fuels is failing, she says, referring to Russia's president, Vladimir Putin.
+- Putin's attempt to blackmail us with fossil fuels is failing, she says, referring to Russian President Vladimir Putin.

-Russia's invasion of Ukraine in February has meant that the countries around the Baltic Sea want to rid themselves of the Russian gas.
+Russia's invasion of Ukraine in February has led to the countries around the Baltic Sea wanting to get rid of Russian gas.
 In addition to Denmark, the heads of government from Germany, Estonia, Latvia, Lithuania, Poland, Sweden and Finland are co-signatories of the declaration.

-Tuesday's summit in Marienborg comes a few months after a similar one in Esbjerg.
+Tuesday's summit at Marienborg comes a few months after a similar one in Esbjerg.
 Denmark, Germany, the Netherlands and Belgium participated in it.
-Here, the countries agreed on a goal of tenfold the capacity for offshore wind in the North Sea to 150 GW by 2050.
+Here, the countries agreed on a goal of tenfolding the capacity for offshore wind in the North Sea to 150 GW by 2050.

 /ritzau/